 Day 7 Path of the GodsHike 7 km/4 mi – 4.5hrs

 After breakfast we will drive to the village of Bomerano.
 If you wish, there will be time to enjoy a cappuccino before we set off on today's fascinating walk.

 Beginning with a stroll through the village, we'll make our way through fields of vegetables to join the Path of the Gods, a stunning trail which clings to the Amalfi Coast.
 The scenery is simply breathtaking, so be sure to bring your camera.
 Look down to see rocky cliffs plunging into the sea and the villages of Praiano and Positano in the distance.
 Glance upwards and beautiful Monte Faito, part of the Lattari mountains, soars towards the sky.
 Our walk takes us past abandoned shepherd's houses and caves with 1,000-year-old-stalagtites.
 Inside one of the caves, a stream of natural water constantly flows and is surrounded by lush vegetation.

 After a while, we'll reach the remote village of Nocelle, which is inaccessible by car or bike.
 We'll pause to watch the small cable cars bringing goods to the village from the main road below, and then carry on to the small town of Montepertuso.
 There will be time to explore and enjoy lunch here if you wish.
 It's then just a short walk down a steep staircase into Positano, but be warned, there are so many photo opportunities on the way, it could take us sometime to reach the village!
-Take the weight off your feet and enjoy a well-earned drink, relax on the beach or explore Positano at leisure – the choice is all yours before we return to the hotel by coach.
+Take the weight off your feet and enjoy a well-earned drink, relax on the beach or explore Positano at leisure – the choice is all yours before we we return to Sorrento by boat and then transfer back to hotel by coach

 Day 8 DepartureToday it's time to say goodbye to your fellow travellers as your holiday comes to an end.
 Meals included: B